CDB to fund Haiti's insurance against natural hazards

 |

-PORT-AU-PRINCE, Haiti (CMC)— The Caribbean Development Bank (CDB) on Thursday approved funding for the full premium for natural hazard insurance for Haiti.
+The board of directors of the Caribbean Development Bank (CDB) on Thursday, December 9, approved funding for the full premium for natural hazard insurance for Haiti.

-Haiti suffered its latest disaster in August this year, with the occurrence of a 7.2 magnitude earthquake in the southwest peninsula, close to Les Cayes.
+Haiti suffered its latest disaster in August this year, with the occurrence of a 7.2-magnitude earthquake, epicentred in the south-west peninsula, close to Les Cayes.
 The event resulted in 2,248 deaths while 12,763 people sustained injuries and 329 people are missing.
 More than 52,950 houses were destroyed, and over 77,000 were damaged in the three most affected areas Sud, Grand Anse and Nippes.
 In total, some 690,000 people were displaced.

 CCRIF SPC has enabled CDB's Borrowing Member Countries to purchase catastrophe risk insurance at 40-50 per cent less than the cost they would incur had they approached the insurance market individually.